beaverbuilder/documentation/beaver-builder/account/license/renew.md

 ## Renewal Discount

-You're eligible to a 40% discount if you purchased Beaver Builder **before October 13, 2022**.
+You're eligible for a 40% discount if you purchased Beaver Builder **before October 13, 2022**.
 Your subscription discount pricing will remain unchanged as long as you renew within 2 weeks of the expiration date.

+In addition, licenses can be renewed up to 30 days early without changing the renewal date.
+So in total, you have 44 days to renew and still receive the renewal discount.

 You'll receive an email the day your subscription expires with a reminder to renew.
 You can renew your subscription after logging into your Beaver Builder account area.
 We will also send out a reminder email one week from the day your subscription expires.

-If for some reason you don’t receive these emails, [contact us](https://www.wpbeaverbuilder.com/contact/) and we’ll get you fixed right up!
+If for some reason you don't receive these emails, [contact us](https://www.wpbeaverbuilder.com/contact/) and we'll get you fixed right up!

 ### Legacy Plans